Lehner makes 39 saves vs former team, Sabres beat Sens 3-2

+OTTAWA, Ontario (AP) -- Robin Lehner won't see his former team anytime soon, and that's a tough break for him and the Buffalo Sabres.

-OTTAWA, Ontario (AP) -- Robin Lehner made 39 saves against his former team and Matt Moulson and Justin Bailey scored in the third period to rally the Buffalo Sabres past the Ottawa Senators 3-2 on Tuesday night.
+Lehner made 39 saves and Matt Moulson and Justin Bailey scored in the third period to rally the Sabres past the Ottawa Senators 3-2 on Tuesday night.

+This was the fifth and final meeting between the two teams this season, with Buffalo going 4-0-1.
 Lehner is 4-0-2 against the club that drafted him in the second round of the 2009 NHL draft.
 He was traded away with David Legwand in June 2015 to Buffalo for the 21st overall pick in that year's draft.

+''This was a gutty effort,'' Sabres defenseman Josh Gorges said. ''We found a way.
+It wasn't pretty at times, it was a grinding type of hockey game and we were able to find a way, which is big.
+It's over now and we have to have the same kind of effort next game.''

 Ryan O'Reilly also scored for the Sabres.